2-bridge knot

 In the mathematical field of knot theory, a 2-bridge knot is a knot which can be regular isotoped so that the natural height function given by the z-coordinate has only two maxima and two minima as critical points.
 Equivalently, these are the knots with bridge number 2, the smallest possible bridge number for a nontrivial knot.
+Every nontrivial knot with up to seven crossings is a 2-bridge knot.
+The simplest knots with a bridge number of 3 have eight crossings.
+Of the 1,701,936 knots with up to sixteen crossings, 5,546 are 2-bridge knots.